PavlenkoEvgeniy/php-symfony-ytdownloader/Readme.md

-# 🎬 YouTube, Rutube, VK Video Downloader
+# 🎬 Download video and audio from services: YouTube, Instagram, Telegram and others

-*A lightweight service for downloading videos from YouTube, Rutube, Instagram, Ok and Vk*
+*A lightweight service for downloading video and audio from YouTube, Instagram, Telegram and others*

 **🛠 Tech Stack**: